microsoft/autogen/dotnet/website/articles/Installation.md

 - `AutoGen`: The one-in-all package.
 This package has dependencies over `AutoGen.Core`, `AutoGen.OpenAI`, `AutoGen.LMStudio`, `AutoGen.SemanticKernel` and `AutoGen.SourceGenerator`.
 - `AutoGen.Core`: The core package, this package provides the abstraction for message type, agent and group chat.
 - `AutoGen.OpenAI`: This package provides the integration agents over openai models.
+- `AutoGen.Mistral`: This package provides the integration agents for Mistral.AI models.
 - `AutoGen.LMStudio`: This package provides the integration agents from LM Studio.
 - `AutoGen.SemanticKernel`: This package provides the integration agents over semantic kernel.
 - `AutoGen.SourceGenerator`: This package carries a source generator that adds support for type-safe function definition generation.